profgaelle/profgaelle-website2020/content/project/heuri/index.md

 url_video: ""
 ---
 This research programme focuses on the cognitive processes, heuristics, and biases which underpin judgements of risk and uncertainty, choices and hypothesis-testing.
 It includes studies and reviews of classic heuristics and biases such as the base-rate fallacy and the conjunction fallacy, the framing effect, the illusion of control, and the pseudodiagnostic bias.

+It uses the experimental approach to study "what works" in the laboratory and in applied settings as well as a variety of behavioural and process-tracing measures (e.g., eye-tracking, reaction times, facial emotion recognition).